 Pewter is primarily comprised of tin, and like tin, it’s likely to develop a patina on its surface over time.
 Some people prefer this look, but it’s not always for everyone; if you’re wanting to remove the wear and tear from your pewter handles, we recommend using this simple solution:

 - 1 tsp of salt

 - Add flour until the mixture forms a paste

-Once you’ve achieved your paste, spread the mixture onto the pewter handle and let it rest there for up to an hour if possible.
-Once time’s up, rinse the paste off with clean, warm water and polish the handle dry with a soft cloth.
+Step 4 - Polish and dry with a separate cloth.
 Remember, pewter is meant to have an aged, faded look – so don’t get too carried away and polish until you can see you face in it!